 Located outside The Core on one of the busiest stretches of Stephen Avenue, the glass-enclosed sidewalk patio at the downtown Cactus Club puts patrons in the heart of the action.
 Ideal for sunny day business lunches or after-work drinks, it’s equipped with both umbrellas and heaters.
-And the brand-new patio at the Barlow Trail location now has an operable glass wall and fixed-glass roof system that allows it to be an indoor/outdoor lounge that’s open all year long.
+The patio at the Barlow Trail location has an operable glass wall and fixed-glass roof system that allows it to be an indoor/outdoor lounge that’s open all year long.

 The enormous Craft location at Southcentre Mall faces the mall’s parking lot, giving beer lovers a superb suburban people watching opportunity.
 The 52-seat patio offers the restaurant’s core food and beer menu, including many local craft brews.